Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 More details about user flows and custom policies:

-You should remember that Microsoft recommends to use out of the box user flows when ever it's possible.
+You should remember that Microsoft recommends to use out of the box user flows whenever it's possible.
 Custom policies are designed primarily for complex authentication scenarios.

 Configuration of federated authentication

-Sign in flow sequence diagram
+Sign in the flow sequence diagram

 Configurate IDP client to the third party IDP by using authorization code flow.
-You have to configure ClientId, Client Secret and Scopes for the client.
+You have to configure ClientId, Client Secret, and Scopes for the client.
 Later these will be configured to the Azure AD B2C custom policy XML-file.

 2) Configure third party IDP client's secret to the Azure AD B2C